out-bit/bandicoot/docs/config_files.rst

 - ssl_key - Private SSL key to use.
 - ssl_crt - Public SSL key to use.
 - encryption_password - Encrypt sensitive information in mongodb using this password.
-Currently outbit does not support changing the encryption_password after installation.
-The password length must be 2^x, for example: 16, 32, and 64 are valid lengths.
+If you change this password after adding secrets, use 'secrets encryptpw oldpw=XXXX' to migrate secrets to the new password.

 Below shows example config files to use for reference.